The Endangered Wildlife Trust translocated two new groups (new genetics) of painted wolves from South Africa to Gorongosa National Park this spring.

 With only around 6,600 Painted Wolves left in Africa, this iconic species is one of the Continent’s most at-risk carnivores and is listed by the IUCN as ‘Endangered’.
 Urgent action is needed to save them.
 A key conservation strategy is to reintroduce Painted Wolves to viable ecosystems where they once ranged.
 The Painted Wolves (Lycaon pictus) is a canid native to sub-Saharan Africa.
 It is the largest indigenous canid in Africa, and the only extant member of the genus Lycaon.
 The Painted Wolf possesses the most specialized adaptations among the canids for coat colour, diet, and for pursuing its prey through its running ability.
 It possesses a graceful skeleton, and the loss of the first digit on its forefeet increases its stride and speed.

 Two key targets in the Wild Dog Range Expansion Project, a project spearheaded by the Endangered Wildlife Trust, is to continually increase Painted Wolves safe space and population numbers in Africa.
 With the success from Mozambique, we are now able to utilise Painted Wolves from the respective reserves and allow them to become Painted Wolves pioneers in new safe space that has become available through large restoration efforts.

-Thank you to the following partners for making the #wilddograngeexpansionproject possible:
+Thank you to the following partners for making the painted wolf expansion project possible:

 Endangered Wildlife Trust